 Can I volunteer on a Teenage Cancer Trust unit?

-Unfortunately we are only able to offer very limited opportunities to volunteer directly on our units or with young people with cancer.
-Opportunities do come up occasionally and you are welcome to register your interest using our online form.
-Alternatively get in touch with the volunteering service at your local NHS hospital trust for further information about volunteering opportunities at hospitals.
+We don’t tend to offer opportunities to volunteer directly on our units or with young people with cancer.
+If its specifically this type of role you’re interested in, we suggest you get in touch with the volunteering service at your local NHS hospital trust.

 Do you offer work experience?

-We get a lot of requests for work experience at Teenage Cancer Trust and unfortunately, we are unable to offer placements to everyone.
-If you are over 16 and are looking to gain experience, please keep an eye out for new volunteering opportunities on our current opportunities page and internships page for opportunities.
+We get a lot of requests for work experience at Teenage Cancer Trust and unfortunately, we are not able to offer placements at the moment.

 Can I volunteer if I’m under 16?